p0n1/epub_to_audiobook/README.md

 ```

 - `<input_file>`: Path to the EPUB file.
-- `<output_folder>`: Path to the output folder, where the audiobook files will be saved.
+- `<output_folder>`: Path to the output folder where the audiobook files will be saved.
 - `--voice_name`: (Optional) Voice name for the Text-to-Speech service.
 Default is `en-US-GuyNeural`.
 For Chinese ebooks, use `zh-CN-YunyeNeural`.
 - `--language`: (Optional) Language for the Text-to-Speech service.
 Default is `en-US`.
+- `--log`: (Optional) Specifies the logging level.
+Default is `INFO`.
+Options include `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
 - `--preview`: (Optional) Enable preview mode.
-In preview mode, the script won't convert the text to speech.
-Instead, it will display the chapter index and titles, allowing you to preview chapter details before processing.
+In this mode, the script won't convert the text to speech but will instead display the chapter index and titles.
-- `--break_duration`: (Optional) Break duration in milliseconds between different paragraphs or sections.
+- `--break_duration`: (Optional) Determines the break duration in milliseconds between different paragraphs or sections.
 Default is `1250`.
-Acceptable values range from 0 to 5000 milliseconds.
+Valid values range from 0 to 5000 milliseconds.
-- `--chapter_start`: (Optional) Chapter start index.
-Default is `1`, starting from the first chapter.
+- `--chapter_start`: (Optional) Designates the starting chapter index.
+Default is `1`.
-- `--chapter_end`: (Optional) Chapter end index.
-Default is `-1`, which means it processes up to the last chapter.
+- `--chapter_end`: (Optional) Specifies the ending chapter index.
+Default is `-1`, meaning it will process up to the last chapter.
-- `--log`: (Optional) Sets the logging level.
-Default is `INFO`.
-All valid options include `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.
+- `--output_format`: (Optional) Determines the output format for the Text-to-Speech service.
+The default is `audio-24khz-48kbitrate-mono-mp3`.
+Supported formats include:
+  - `audio-16khz-32kbitrate-mono-mp3`
+  - `audio-16khz-64kbitrate-mono-mp3`
+  - `audio-16khz-128kbitrate-mono-mp3`
+  - `audio-24khz-48kbitrate-mono-mp3`
+  - `audio-24khz-96kbitrate-mono-mp3`
+  - `audio-24khz-160kbitrate-mono-mp3`
+  - `audio-48khz-96kbitrate-mono-mp3`
+  - `audio-48khz-192kbitrate-mono-mp3`

+  For a detailed understanding of these formats, refer to [Microsoft's official documentation](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/rest-text-to-speech?tabs=streaming#audio-outputs).
+Note: Only mp3 is supported at the moment.
+Different formats lead to variations in audio quality and file size.

 **Example**: